guycole/mellow-skunk/README.md

 # mellow-skunk
+Mellow Skunk is a [django-rest](https://www.django-rest-framework.org/) application for mellow collectors such as [mellow-heeler](https://github.com/guycole/mellow-heeler) and [mellow-hyena](https://github.com/guycole/mellow-hyena).
+Mellow Skunk provides a easy mechanism to share the most recent results of a collection cycle.
+Mellow Skunk also exposes collection metrics to [prometheus](https://prometheus.io/) by using [django-prometheus](https://github.com/korfuri/django-prometheus).

+## deployment
+stuff

-django-rest application for mellow collectors, shares the results of the most recent collection cycle via REST and exposes simple prometheus statistics.
+, shares the results of the most recent collection cycle via REST and exposes simple prometheus statistics.
 One instance of mellow-skunk should be active on every collection host.

 ## GET
 + things